kowainik/relude/README.md

 ### Motivation

-At [Serokell](https://github.com/serokell/), we strive to be as productive as possible.
+We strive to be as productive as possible.
 That's why we are using [_Haskell_](https://haskell-lang.org/).
 This choice of language implies that we're restricted to use [`Prelude`](http://hackage.haskell.org/package/base-4.9.1.0/docs/Prelude.html): implicit import of basic functions, type classes and data types.
 Unfortunately, the default `Prelude` [is considered to be not so good](https://news.ycombinator.com/item?id=8002749)